deviagomendes/obsidian-vault-template-portuguese/README.md

 ## ⚙️ Suggested Plugins

 This template is designed to work without any community plugins, allowing you to start clean and build based on your needs.
-Here are some plugin suggestions that can enhance your experience:
+Here are some great plugin suggestions that can enhance your experience:

 ### Core functionality enhancers:
 - Dataview: For advanced data queries and dynamic content, making the best use of properties